argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 brothers and sisters, and pay careful attention to those who live according to the example you have in us."
-(3:17) Note that the example he is talking about is not his religious resume, all his worldly accomplishments that earned him praise from me.
+(3:17) Note that the example he is talking about is not his religious resume, all his worldly accomplishments that earned him praise from men.
 No, he specifically holds out his dependence on God (2:4-10), his perseverance (2:12-14), and his teaching (2:15) as models for the Philippians.

 Paul does not only point to himself as an example for the Philippians to follow;